 - 1. National Health and Medical Research Council.-In 1926, the Commonwealth Government established a Federal Health Council, in accordance with a recommendation of the Royal Commission on Health (1925), "for the purpose of securing closer co-operation between the Commonwealth and State Health Authorities".
 This council held sessions each year except in 1932.
-In 1936, the Commonwealth Government decided to create a body with wider functions and representation, and the National Health and Medical Research Council was established with the following functions:- - To advise Commonwealth and State Governments on all matters of public health legislation and administration, on matters concerning the health of the public and on medical research. - To advise the Commonwealth Government on the expenditure of money specifically appropriated to be spent on the advice of this Council. - To advise the Commonwealth Government on the expenditure of money on medical research and on projects of medical research generally. - To advise Commonwealth and State Governments upon the merits of reputed cures or methods of treatment which are from time to time brought forward for recognition.
+In 1936, the Commonwealth Government decided to create a body with wider functions and representation, and the National Health and Medical Research Council was established with the following functions:- - To advise Commonwealth and State Governments on all matters of public health legislation and administration, on matters concerning the health of the public and on medical research. - To advise the Commonwealth Government on the expenditure of money specifically appropriated to be spent on the advice of this Council. - To advise the Commonwealth Government on the expenditure of money on medical research and on projects of medical research generally. - To advise Commonwealth and State Governments on the merits of reputed cures or methods of treatment which are from time to time brought forward for recognition.

-The council consists of the Commonwealth Director-General of Health (as chairman), three officers of his department, the official head of the Health Department in each State, and the Director of Public Health for Papua and New Guinea, together with ten other members one each being nominated by the Federal Council of the British Medical Association, the Royal Australasian College of Surgeons, the Royal Australasian College of Physicians, the Australian Regional Council of the Royal College of Obstetricians and Gynaccologists, the Council of the Australian College of General Practitioners, the College of Pathologists of Australia, the Australian Dental Association, the Australian Paediatric Association, the College of Radiologists of Australasia and (jointly) the Australian universities having medical schools.
-An eminent layman and laywoman, appointed by the Commonwealth Minister of State for Health, also serve on the council.
+The council consists of the Commonwealth Director-General of Health (as chairman), three officers of his department, the official head of the Health Department in each State, and the Director of Public Health for Papua and New Guinea, together with ten other members, one each being nominated by the Federal Council of the British Medical Association, the Royal Australasian College of Surgeons, the Royal Australasian College of Physicians, the Australian Regional Council of the Royal College of Obstetricians and Gynaecologists, the Council of the Australian College of General Practitioners, the College of Pathologists of Australia, the Australian Dental Association, the Australian Paediatric Association, the College of Radiologists of Australasia and (jointly) the Australian universities having medical schools.
+An eminent layman and laywoman, appointed by the Commonwealth Minister for Health, also serve on the council.

 The first session of the National Health and Medical Research Council was held at Hobart in February, 1937.
-The forty-eighth session was held at Sydney in November, 1959.
+The fiftieth session was held at Sydney in October, 1960.

 Under the Medical Research Endowment Act 1937, the Commonwealth Government has made an annual appropriation of funds to assist:-(a) departments of the Commonwealth or of a State engaged in medical research; (b) universities for the purpose of medical research; (c) institutions and persons engaged in medical research; and (d) in the training of persons in medical research.
+In 1959-60, this appropriation was £241,500.

 Approved research institutions under this system now number 74.
-For 1960, grants for projects numbered 118 in the following fields:-bacteriology, biochemistry, biophysics, clinical research, dentistry, epidemiology, haematology, medical chemistry, neurology, neuro-physiology, obstetrics, pathology, physiology and pharmacology, tuberculosis and diseases due to viruses.
+For 1961, grants for projects numbered 87 in the following fields:-bacteriology, biochemistry, biophysics, clinical research, cytology, dentistry, epidemiology, experimental biology, experimental medicine, experimental pathology, haematology, medical chemistry, neurology, neurophysiology, obstetrics, pathology, physiology and pharmacology, tuberculosis and diseases due to viruses.
 In certain instances, equipment and apparatus have been made available by the council; this has greatly facilitated some specialized lines of research.
-The wide scope of work being carried out is greatly assisted by the formation of committees which meet regularly and advise the council on such subjects as industrial hygiene, public health, epidemiology, maternal and child welfare, radio-active isotopes, antibiotic distribution, nursing, tropical physiology and hygiene, tuberculosis, staphylococcus infections, dentistry and the latest developments in X-ray technology and application.
+The wide scope of work being carried out is greatly assisted by the formation of committees which meet regularly and advise the council on such subjects as public health, epidemic diseases, occupational health, X-rays, radio-active isotopes, medical statistics, radio-therapy, medical radiation, antibiotics, tropical physiology and hygiene, ultrasonics, maternal and child welfare, nutrition, dental research, nursing and veterinary public health.